Informed Consent Form Builder

 Valid informed consent rests on four pillars: the person understands what will happen, knows the material risks, knows the likely benefits, and knows the alternatives — and agrees freely.
 This builder turns those pillars into a clean, signable document for medical, surgical, dental, or research settings.

 The generator assembles a numbered consent document from your inputs.
-The procedure description, risks, benefits, and alternatives each become their own clause, and a confidentiality clause and signature block close the form.
-When you select the research context, clause 5 switches to voluntary-participation language stating that the participant may withdraw at any time without affecting their ordinary care.
+Each pillar becomes its own clause, and a confidentiality clause and signature block close the form.
+When you select the research context, the fifth clause switches to voluntary-participation language stating that the participant may withdraw at any time without affecting their ordinary care — language required by Declaration of Helsinki standards and most IRB/ethics committee templates.